If length equals impact, how many pages should a resume be?

 Tips to keep your resume the right length

-In order to help you meet these resume-length tips, limit the amount of experience you include to the last 15 years.
+In order to help you meet these resume-length tips, limit the amount of experience you include to the last 10 or 15 years.
 Employers care most about the recent work you've been doing and how it ties back to their role's requirements, so place the emphasis of your resume on your current and relevant experience.

 There are a number of ways you can incorporate your earlier experience into the resume without spilling over into a third or fourth page.
 Below are three considerations to do so.